Large SVARs: Applications

-Turning to the financial shock, shown in Figure \ref{fig:financial}, it is worth highlighting that this shock is identified with the same sign restrictions used to identify the investment shock except for the impact response of the S\&P 500, which in the case of the financial shock is assumed to be positive instead of negative.
-Overall, the impulse responses are similar except that the decline in non-residential investment after 5 quarters is slightly less pronounced in the case of a financial shock consistent with the positive response of asset prices.
+Turning to the financial shock, shown in Figure~\ref{fig:financial}, it is worth highlighting that this shock is identified using the same sign restrictions as the investment shock, except for the impact response of the S\&P 500, which is assumed to be positive instead of negative.
+Overall, the impulse responses are similar, except that the decline in non-residential investment after five quarters is slightly less pronounced under the financial shock, consistent with the positive response of asset prices.

-The impulse responses to a unit standard deviation contractionary monetary policy shock are depicted in Figure \ref{fig:monetary}.
-This shock causes the federal funds rate to remain above zero for more than 2 years, reflecting inertia in the conduct of monetary policy.
-Real GDP and prices decline persistently and the unemployment rate jumps upon impact before slowly returning to baseline.
-Non-residential investment drops upon impact and rounds one year after the shock in line with a less restrictive monetary policy stance.
-The real wage increases, driven by a decrease of the price level.
-A notable aspect of these responses is that they suggest that monetary policy can operate with shorter-lags relative to the long-and-variable lags wisdom.
+The impulse responses to a unit standard deviation contractionary monetary policy shock are depicted in Figure~\ref{fig:monetary}.
+This shock causes the federal funds rate to remain above zero for more than two years, reflecting inertia in the conduct of monetary policy.
+Real GDP and prices decline persistently, and the unemployment rate jumps upon impact before slowly returning to baseline.
+Non-residential investment drops on impact and recovers after about one year, in line with a less restrictive monetary policy stance.
+The real wage increases, driven by a decrease in the price level.
+A notable aspect of these responses is that they suggest monetary policy can operate with shorter lags than traditionally assumed under the ``long and variable lags'' view.

-The government spending shock is shown in Figure \ref{fig:Gspending}.
-An expansionary one unit standard deviation government spending shock leads to an increase of real GDP for about two quarters and to a long-lasting increase in the price level.
-To conclude, we discuss the impulse responses to the supply-related structural shocks, that is, the technology, labor supply, and wage bargaining shock.
-A unit standard deviation positive technology shock leads to a protracted increase in real GDP and non-residential investment, see Figure~\ref{fig:technology}.
+The government spending shock is shown in Figure~\ref{fig:Gspending}.
+An expansionary one unit standard deviation government spending shock leads to an increase in real GDP for about two quarters and to a long-lasting increase in the price level.
+To conclude, we discuss the impulse responses to the supply-related structural shocks, that is, the technology, labor supply, and wage bargaining shocks.
+A unit standard deviation positive technology shock leads to a protracted increase in real GDP and non-residential investment (see Figure~\ref{fig:technology}).
 The higher level of output is accompanied by a sustained decline in the unemployment rate and a sustained increase in the real wage.
 The federal funds rate rises marginally, indicating that monetary policy remains roughly neutral in response to technology shocks.